Dr Niccola ShearmanAssociate Lecturer

 - 1988: PGCE in German and French, London University Institute of Education.

-- 2015: Lecturer, Showcasing Art History (Courtauld) – Modernisms in Europe and the USA – Five German Artists – Women in art at the Courtauld Gallery
+- Lecturer: Showcasing Art History (Courtauld evening school & Study Days) – Modernisms in Europe and the USA – Five German Artists – Women in art at the Courtauld Gallery

 Conference papers and lectures

-- July 2014: ‘Reversal of Values – the woodblock and its print in Weimar Germany’, Spur der Arbeit conference, Technische U. Berlin
+- ‘Reversal of Values – the woodblock and its print in Weimar Germany’ (Spur der Arbeit conference, Technische U. Berlin, July 2014)

-- November 2012:’The “Gothic Spirit” and the German Expressionst woodcut’, Revivals conference, Courtauld Institute.
+- ‘The “Gothic Spirit” and the German Expressionst woodcut’ (Revivals conference, Courtauld Institute, Nov 2012)

 - ‘Seeing is Everything: on the visual demands of Lyonel Feininger’s woodcuts’, immediations, the Courtauld Institute of Art Journal of Postgraduate Research, vol. 3 no. 3, 2014.

-- Book Chapter: ‘Chasing Linear Fantasies: a study of the Gothic line in the work of Ernst Barlach’, in A. Lepine & L. Cleaver (eds) Gothic Legacies: Four Centuries of Tradition and Innovation in Art and Architecture (Cambridge Scholars Publishing, 2012)
+- ‘Chasing Linear Fantasies: a study of the Gothic line in the work of Ernst Barlach’, in A. Lepine & L. Cleaver (eds), Gothic Legacies: Four Centuries of Tradition and Innovation in Art and Architecture (Cambridge Scholars Publishing, 2012)